 When you meet system crash or broken computer, you need to understand it is not the end of the world, even if you have lots of precious data saved here.
 Analyze your situation roughly and choose one solution that is most suitable from the above content and you’ll be lucky to find it’s just a piece of cake.

 Of course, you should pay more attention when using computer in daily work in order to avoid the OS crash problem and the unnecessary recovery operations.
-If you have any questions, you can leave a message there and we'll answer it soon.
+If you have any questions, you can leave a message there and I’ll answer it soon.